 Russians are one of the largest groups of international students at the University of Oslo.
 Full degree programmes at Bachelor's and Master's level are very attractive, and only a handful spend time at the UiO as exchange students.The UiO International Summer School also attracts its fair share of Russian students.

 The UiO offers Russian language courses at both Bachelor 's and Master's level.
-Consequently, most UiO students in Russia are on exchange in the St. Petersburg area, taking Russian language courses provided through the Norwegian University Center.
+Consequently, most UiO exchange students in Russia are students in Russian.

 The National Research University, Higher School of Economics is one of UiO’s key partner universities in Russia.
 The two institutions have exchanged students and staff since 2014 as a direct result of mutual strategic collaboration.
 The relationship has further been reinforced by the institutions' participation in the Erasmus+ International Credit Mobility Programme.